fsaiz97/javascript_in_the_browser/README.md

 - [ ] :computer: Create a new JS file with the console.log and bring it in with a script tag in the head, show how it runs

 **defer Tag & other options***
-- [ ] :computer: Add `let heading = document.querySelector('#heading')` to your JavaScript and reload, noting the console error
+- [ ] :computer: Add `document.querySelector('#heading').textContent = "Welcome"` to your JavaScript and reload, noting the console error
 - [ ] :speaking_head: Tell students that often our JS files reference elements in the DOM so we need to make sure that the DOM is loaded before it tries to access it
 - [ ] :speaking_head: Tell students there are 3 ways we can acheive this
-- [ ] :computer: Move the script tag to the bottom of the `body` and ask students why they think this might work
+- [ ] :computer: Move the script tag to be below the h1 in `index.html` and ask students why they think this might work
 - [ ] :computer: Move the script tag back to the top and add the `defer` script and explain what it is doing, show it work
 - [ ] :exclamation: Advise students that we will come back to the other option a bit later but `defer` is the latest and preferred approach